gabriellejd/sephora-price-drivers-analysis/README.md

 install the required dependencies: pip install pandas numpy scikit-learn matplotlib seaborn Open the Jupyter Notebook:
-Navigate to and run Nov25Models.ipynb from top to bottom.
+Navigate to and run sephora_price_drivers_analysis.ipynb from top to bottom.
 The notebook includes data cleaning, exploratory analysis, and modeling steps with inline comments explaining each stage of the workflow.

 Data: